 - Time & Management

 But first, let's learn what financial independence means and why it is not widely accepted or understood by western culture.

 For a majority of American's - financial life after education looks like this:

 The system is weighed to keep you employed and keep you spending money.
-Now to be honest, this system is perfectly acceptable for many people.
-It works like a charm if that's the life you desire.
+To be completely honest – this system is perfectly acceptable for many people.
+It works if you have a career you love and have everything you need.

 There is a better way - it's called financial independence and it does not require you working a job you hate or working until you are too old to enjoy life.